Feelpath Logo

 The spending at this stage will go towards:

-• therapist partner onboarding and support
+• therapist co-design time and support

 • participant recruitment, screening, and compensation